The word “peg” is simple, short, and commonly used, yet its meaning can vary widely depending on the context.

 General and Dictionary Meanings of “Peg”

-In general usage, the word peg can function as both a noun and a verb, and its meaning shifts slightly depending on how it is used.
 Most dictionary definitions trace all meanings back to one central idea: fixing, holding, or assigning something in place.

 As a verb, peg takes on a more abstract meaning.
 To peg something means to fix it at a certain level, value, or category.
 For instance, you might peg a price at a specific amount or peg someone as having a particular personality trait.
 This usage emphasizes judgment, estimation, or assignment rather than physical attachment.